Detailed content of our market study

 Costs

 The cost of building a parking garage is particularly high.
-In fact, over the past decade, even public works has had to rely on private resources, through concessions, to build almost all of the parking lots in the structure.
+In fact, over the past decade, even public works has had to rely on private resources by using construction to build almost all of the parking lots in the structure.

 4.4 Industry innovation: EasyPark